AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 - [.NET](https://github.com/osisoft/sample-adh-data_views-dotnet)
 - [Java](https://github.com/osisoft/sample-adh-data_views-java)

-## Client-Credentials
+## Step 1.
+Client-Credentials Client

 To retrieve a data view from OSIsoft Cloud Services (OCS), you must authenticate using a valid Client Id and Client secret.
 You can obtain an Id and secret by creating a set of client-credentials.
+While creating the client-credentials, accept the default expiry of 3600 seconds.
+When you are presented with the client secret, keep it secure, as there is no way to see the secret again.
+If you lose it, create a new set of client-credentials.

-For more information, see <xref:gpClientCredentialsClient>.
+For more information on creating client-credential clients, see <xref:gpClientCredentialsClient>.

+## Step 2.
+Develop your own connector

+Use one of the starter projects listed in [Develop your own connector](#develop-your-own-connector) or develop your own.

+## Step 3.
+Obtain a bearer token for your client

+Provide the client-credentials obtained in step 1 to you client so that it can obtain a bearer token.
-## API Console
+## Step 4.
+Use the API Console to request your data view

 [!include[api-console](_includes/api-console.md)]